Thousand Islands Playhouse

 Thousand Islands Playhouse operates two theatres, the former Gananoque Canoe Club building as the 348-seat Springer Theatre in which musicals and larger plays are performed, and a black-box theatre, the 140-seat Firehall Theatre in which smaller, experimental plays are produced.

-The Thousand Islands Playhouse's programming also includes a Playwrights’ Unit with workshop productions for the public, a touring show performed by their Young Company, and the Studio ‘S’ Classical Music Series.
-The company has also recently renovated a new premier production facility.
+The Thousand Islands Playhouse's programming also a series of educational opportunities: camps, workshops, and the Young Company program that sees 25 local high school students attending school full time at the theatre.
+The company has also recently renovated a new premier production facility, a 20,000 sq ft building that houses all production departments (carpentry, scenic painting, props, wardrobe, as well as the rehearsal halls.

 Playwrights’ Unit

 The Playwrights’ Unit is a year-long residency program to nurture promising playwrights.
 The selected writers create new plays while having the Playhouse audience and resources of both the Springer Theatre and Firehall Theatre in mind.
 During the month of December, the Playhouse holds full day workshops during the PlayReading series; a series of free-public reading on the playwrights’ work.

-2015 Playwrights’ Unit

-Bed and Breakfast was written in the 2014 Playwrights’ Unit and is being presented in the company’s 2015 season.
-It is about two men who escape the big city life and move to a small town in Ontario seeking to call it home.